2Date4Love

 According to current data, approximately 2 out of 5 children are born to unmarried moms in the US.
 There are also 3 million single parents in the United Kingdom.
 We’ve compiled a list of similar mind-blowing, tragic, and optimistic statistics for you to review.

-• Single fathers are more likely to be living with a new partner, as compared to single mothers.
+- Single parent statistics show that single fathers are more likely to live with a new partner than single mothers.

-• About one-fifth (19%) of single dads lack a high school degree, while the percentage of single mothers at this same education level is 15%.
+- About one-fifth (19%) of single dads don’t have a high school degree, while single mothers with the same education level are 15%.

 General Single Mother Facts and Statistics